Changing Your Name during or after Divorce in Colorado

 What do you do about name change if your divorce has been finalized?

 If you encounter difficulty with these forms, Colorado Name Change offers a similar service to Hello Divorce but with name change forms in Colorado.
 Unlike other name changes in Colorado, no background check or publication of the name change is required.
-If you file within 60 days after the divorce decree has been signed, you pay no filing fee.
+If you file within 60 days after your divorce decree has been signed, you pay no filing fee.
 However, if you file after 60 days, you must pay a filing fee of $105.
-If the filing fee is too much for your current financial situation, you can always fill out forms that will waive the filing fee.
+If the filing fee is too much for your current financial situation, you can opt to fill out forms that ask for a fee waiver.

 What do you do after your name has been restored?